KBismark/gps-tracker/README.md

 ng serve
 ```

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

+## Notes on starting app
+> The socket transmission of data will not work in dev mode because of Angular's universal request handler.
+> You must build the application and run the built app for it to work.
+Run `pnpm run build` to build and `pnpm run server` to start the server.
+> Then open your browser and navigate to `http://localhost:4000/` to view the Map and open `http://localhost:4000/track` as the driver.
+>

+## Some tools used in this app
+- Maptiler SDK (Requires API key) - (Get one for free on Maptiler)[https://cloud.maptiler.com/maps/]
+- Angular with Server Side Rendering
+- Socket.io for real-time location updates

 ## Code scaffolding